 According to much research there is almost no evidence that homework helps elementary school students achieve academic success and little more that it helps older students.
 Common sense tells us that homework often causes family problems and takes time away from valuable learning experiences that can happen before and after school hours.
 Over the past few years we have found that our no meaningless homework policy has allowed our students to read more at home, enjoy more loving family time, experience fewer fights with their parents. spend more time outdoors playing, give them time to practice skills that they need to address, take more enrichment classes and be less stressed.
 This allows parents and children to fill that space in whatever way they feel is most appropriate.
 If you would like to read more about this topic you may find the article, Rethinking Homework, by Alfie Kohn, to be helpful.

-Innovations Academy holds Student Led Conferences twice per year.
-They take the place of Parent-Teacher conferences.
-Student Led Conferences are a time when the teacher, parents and student take a look at the work and take time to set goals.
+Innovations Academy holds Student Lead Conferences once per year.
+They take the place of Parent-Teacher conferences after the first six weeks of school.
+Student Lead Conferences are a time when the teacher, parents and student take a look at the work and take time to set goals.
 Students lead parents and teachers through a discussion that involves goal setting, portfolio review and current strengths and challenges.
 This format helps students take responsibility for their learning.